Activity note: Check in available from 3:00 pm

 Breakfast: At the hotel.

-Morning: Lecture: Learn about the intricate architecture of Key West.
+Morning: Lecture: Learn about Key West's intricate architecture.
 After the lecture, take a guided walking excursion of Key West and take in its rich history and colorful sites.

 Lunch: Lunch will be at the hotel today.